Why Adalo Works for Building Customer Portal Apps

 Enterprise-Grade Features Without Development Teams

-Modern no-code platforms provide comprehensive building environments including:
+Modern AI-assisted platforms provide comprehensive building environments including:

-Adalo plans start at $36/month (billed annually) for published apps, with Team plans at $160/month and Business plans at $200/month (both billed annually).
+Adalo plans start at $36/month (billed annually) for published apps, with Team plans at $160/month and Business plans at $250/mo (both billed annually).
+All paid plans include unlimited database records and no usage-based charges—no bill shock as your customer base grows.

 Implementation Roadmap